ba-st/Buoy/README.md

 ### Bindings and Optionals

-This library provides support to express optional values and required values but unknown at the beginning.
+This library provides support to express optional values and required values, that can be unknown at the beginning of an execution.
 See the [related documentation.](docs/BindingsAndOptionals.md)

 ## Contributing